 Mikel Murfi is from Sligo and trained in Ecole Jacques Lecoq, Paris.
-His performances in theatre include Swan Lake (Teac Damsa); The Man In The Woman’s Shoes (Loco and Reckless Productions); The Last Hotel ((Landmark Productions / Wide Open Opera); Ballyturk (Landmark Productions / Galway International Arts Festival); The New Electric Ballroom, Lyndie’s Got a Gun, The Increased Difficulty of Concentration (Druid); The Chairs (Blue Raincoat), The Playboy of the Western World, The Morning After Optimism, The Tempest and The Comedy of Errors (Abbey Theatre); Giselle, Rite of Spring and Petrushka (Fabulous Beast); and Desire Under The Elms (Lyric, Hammersmith).
+His performances in theatre include Swan Lake (Teac Damsa); The Man In The Woman’s Shoes and I Hear You and Rejoice (Loco and Reckless Productions); The Last Hotel (Landmark Productions / Wide Open Opera); Ballyturk (Landmark Productions / Galway International Arts Festival); The New Electric Ballroom, Lyndie’s Got a Gun, The Increased Difficulty of Concentration (Druid); The Chairs (Blue Raincoat); The Playboy of the Western World, The Morning After Optimism, The Tempest and The Comedy of Errors (Abbey Theatre); Giselle, Rite of Spring and Petrushka (Fabulous Beast); and Desire Under The Elms (Lyric, Hammersmith).

-Performance credits in film and television include The Last September; Sweety Barrett; The Butcher Boy; Guiltrip; The Commitments; The Ballad of Kid Kanturk and most recently as Tommy Gilroy in Ken Loach’s new film Jimmy’s Hall.
+Performance credits in film and television include The Last September; Sweety Barrett; The Butcher Boy; Guiltrip; The Commitments; The Ballad of Kid Kanturk and Tommy Gilroy in Ken Loach’s Jimmy’s Hall.
 He has directed two short films, Druma (a short film for Macnas) and John Duffy’s Brother (screenplay by Eoghan Nolan).